 Previous models from the microscopic to the macroscopic scale explain the magnetization and magnetostriction phenomena.
 However, these models do not include the time rate dependent behavior.
-In fact, most of the times, magnetic materials are submitted to a relatively high frequenciy excitation (at least 50 Hz).
+In fact, most of the times, magnetic materials are submitted to a relatively high frequencity excitation (at least 50 Hz).
 In this case, the dynamic rate dependent process must be considered next to the static contribution.
-The resulting damped behavior generates dynamic losses and a time delay between the magnetization and the excitation field, and between the magnetization and the magnetization will be discussed.
+The resulting damped behavior generates dynamic losses and a time delay between the magnetization and the excitation field, and between the magnetization and the magnetostriction.
+In this section, this dynamic behavior will be discussed.